James A. Butler became North Carolina's first county extension agent, hired to conduct demonstration work in boll weevil eradication.

 As a result of expansion under the New Deal agricultural programs, this was the first year that there was a county agent for every county in North Carolina.

-District kings and queens of health at the 4-H Short Course.
-NC State has traditionally hosted youth groups on campus during the summers.
+At the 4-H Short Course meeting, a competition was held to select District Kings and Queens of Health.
+NC State traditionally hosted youth groups on campus during the summers.
 The North Carolina 4-H Short Courses, State Club Weeks, and State Congresses have been held at NC State since the 1920s.

 The 4-H "Food for Victory" program offered awards ranging from to $1 to $250 in war bonds or stamps for farm boys and girls who participated in the "Food for Freedom" extension program.
 They helped produce more milk, eggs, beef and veal, lamb and mutton, corn, barley, rye, hay, soybeans, peanuts, and vegetables.